dspeyer/dspeyer.github.io/combat/index.md

 **Power Attack:** You may voluntarily take a penalty on attacks up to your BAB to gain a matching bonus on damage, or twice that as a bonus for a *swinging* two-handed weapon.

 **Dodge:** For you, there is a skill Dodge(dex) which is always a class skill.
 Use it instead of a raw dex roll on dodge checks.
 Furthermore, Dodge grants a synergy bonus to parry rolls.

+**Two Weapon Fighting:** If you are wielding two weapons, you may attack with both of them as a standard attack action.

+**Exotic Weapon Proficiency:** Either pick a single exotic weapon to be proficient with or a single reason for a weapon to be exotic that no longer applies to you.

 **Half-Swording:** You may wield any blade longer than a dagger in both hands and it gains the gap-finding property.
 If the weapon had reach, it no longer does.